Splash791/expense-tracker/README.md

 ## 📖 Overview

-**Expense Eye** is a modern personal finance web application that makes expense tracking simple and insightful.
+**Expense Tracker** is a modern personal finance web application that makes expense tracking simple and insightful.
 It combines manual entry with in-browser OCR (powered by **Tesseract.js**) to extract data from receipts, and presents expenses through a clean, responsive dashboard with dynamic filters and visualizations.

 ## ✨ Features